-Through the efforts of teachers and school library media specialists, the Charleston CUSD#1 student receive yearly instruction on Internet Safety.
+Through the efforts of teachers and school library media specialists, the Charleston CUSD#1 students receive yearly instruction on Internet Safety.
 You can access their curriculum maps here:

 Governs information in a student’s education record, restricting access and use of student information.